The weather has to be especially bad to see snow at the seaside – it’s a rare thing!

 Why is there little or no snow at the seaside?

-Although snow fall might be more scanty in inland areas, at the coast the weather has to be particularly bad for snow to gather in any kind of depth, or stick for any length of time.
+Although there might be more snowfall in inland areas, here at the coast the weather has to be particularly bad for it to gather in any kind of depth, or stick for any length of time.

 Here on the Fylde Coast, as in other seaside towns, the air contains a higher concentration of salt.
 It’s in the water vapour that hangs all around us.